-- (1) The jib shall be hoisted and lowered on a halyard.
-The arrangement shall permit hoisting and lowering of the sail at sea with the boat upright. - (2) Only one stainless steel luff wire of diameter not less than 2.3mm shall be fitted inside the jib luff sleeve.
+- The jib shall be hoisted and lowered on a halyard.
+The arrangement shall (1) permit hoisting and lowering of the sail at sea with the boat upright. - Only one stainless steel luff wire of diameter not less than 2.3mm and the optional jib head adjustment line shall be fitted inside the jib luff sleeve.